SafeDPO: A Simple Approach to Direct Preference Optimization with Enhanced Safety: Details of the Experiments

 \subsection{Hyperparameters}

-For the DPO variants, including SafeDPO, we use the hyperparameters reported in Table~\ref{tab:dpo_hyperparameter}.
+For all DPO variants, including SafeDPO, we use the hyperparameters reported in Table~\ref{tab:dpo_hyperparameter}.
 In addition, SafeDPO is configured with $\Delta=10$ for comparison with the other baselines.
-For SafeRLHF, we use the authors' implementation adopt the hyperparameters listed in the original paper~\cite{dai2023saferlhf}, except for the batch size, which is set to 8 to avoid out-of-memory issues.
-For SACPO and P-SACPO, we utilize the models available on Hugging Face: \texttt{line-corporation/sacpo} and \texttt{line-corporation/p-sacpo}, respectively.
+For SafeRLHF, we adopt the authors' official implementation and use the hyperparameters specified in the original paper~\cite{dai2023saferlhf}, except for the batch size, which is set to 8 to avoid out-of-memory issues.
+For SACPO and P-SACPO, we use the publicly available models from Hugging Face, namely \texttt{line-corporation/sacpo} and \texttt{line-corporation/p-sacpo}, respectively.

-\subsubsection{Instructions for human participants}
+\subsection{Instructions for human participants}

-Participants were informed of the compensation before the study began, which was £9.00/hr -- Prolific's recommended hourly wage.
+Participants were informed prior to the study that compensation would be £9.00 per hour, in accordance with Prolific’s recommended hourly rate.
+The following instructions were provided to participants before the study commenced.

+\begin{appendixnote}[The instruction for human participants.]
+You are invited to participate in a research study that aims to improve the safety and helpfulness of large language models (LLMs).
+Participants must be 18 years or older.
+For each given question and pair of answers, you will be asked to choose which answer is more helpful and which one is safer, as well as to determine whether each answer is safe or not.